 Coalition members represent all manner of activities that take place on natural surface trails, including hiking, equestrian, trail running, mountain biking and motorcycle single-track.

 Contributor receives a sticker, showing their support for Idaho trails.
 The Trails Supporter funds will be managed by the Idaho Department of Parks and Recreation (IDPR) and used for priority projects identified by the department, partner groups and the public.
 IDPR will work with partners to ensure needed projects are completed, with an emphasis on signage and trail clearing.
 Annual Minimum Donation $10

 Idaho is blessed with thousands of square miles of open public land.
 However, access to the back country is by a network of fragile trails.
 Just as our roads need constant repair so do back country trails.
 When trails become washed out or blocked by natural downfall and overgrowth, people stop using them.
 Under use of a trail is as bad as over use.
-Horse back riders, hikers, back packers, mountain bikers, dirt bikers, and trail runners, all share the same trail.
+Horse back riders, hikers, back packers, mountain bikers, and trail runners, all share the same trail.
 PRBCH would like to promote cooperation among these trail users through planning, volunteer service, public education, and negotiation with government agencies.